-Saura art originated from the beautiful state of Odisha, nestled in the eastern part of the country.
+Saura art originates from the beautiful state of Odisha, nestled in the eastern part of the country.
 Various tribal communities call this place their home.
 The Sauras are one of them who are known for their strikingly detailed art.

 Sauras, who live in hilly and densely forested terrain, are no different.
 Their art reflects their way of living and is thus named after the community.
-These art practices are passed on from generation.
+These art practices are passed on from generation to generation.

 Saura art has always been misidentified with its identical twin Warli art of Maharastra.
 Though they have different motifs, patterns, and traditions, both art forms share common traits.

 In the past, the Saura artists use rice powder and cow dung mixture to tone their canvases.
 As paintbrushes, they used bamboo sticks.
 But now have recently switched to acrylic paint and a thin brush for commercial purposes.

 Their stunningly detailed murals, called ikons or ekons, depict their deities, the Idital (the guardian deity).
 The intention was to please and appease the Gods to protect their families from harm and illness through their artwork.